-This is the second article in a series about opioid addiction and the opioid crisis in America.
+This is the third article in a series about opioid addiction and the opioid crisis in America.
 You can read the previous article here.

 Why Your Surroundings Can Trigger Cravings

 When an opioid drug binds to opioid receptors in the reward circuit, it artificially triggers a big burst of dopamine.
 But the brain doesn’t know that the dopamine burst was triggered artificially by a drug.
 So it treats it as if it had been triggered by an unexpected natural reward like food or praise.